franzmelchiori/alyvix-doc/test_case_building/visual_keywords.rst

     ..

         .. note::
-            The Text Finder is designed to **primarly work in the ROI of the main component** as a fixed spot and not through out all the screen as the Image and Rect Finders.
+            The Text Finder is designed to **primarly work in the ROI (region of interest) of the main component** as a fixed spot and not through out all the screen as the Image and Rect Finders.
 In fact, unlike the other Finders, you have also to select the ROI of the main component.
 So that, executing a Text Finder keyword alone, the text to match will be searched in the fixed ROI areas of its components.
 Thanks to the :ref:`Object Finders <visual_keywords-object_finder>` you can search text in a position that is related to other graphic elements (i.e. images, rectangles).

     3. type the :ref:`keyword name <visual_keywords-name_components>` and eventually set the number of arguments;
     4. The *Text Finder* features the properties to set the **regular expression** for matching the text (e.g. label, chunk) that you want to detect.